First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 Yield on average earning assets

-Cost of average interest-bearing liabilities
+Cost of average interest bearing liabilities

 Interest rate spread